mflowgen/mflowgen/README.md

-mflow
+mflowgen
 ==========================================================================

 **Author**: Christopher Torng (clt67@cornell.edu)

-mflow is a lightweight modular build-system generator for ASIC and FPGA design-space exploration built around sandboxed and modular steps.
+mflowgen is a lightweight modular flow specification and build-system generator for ASIC and FPGA design-space exploration built around sandboxed and modular steps.

-mflow allows you to programmatically define and parameterize a graph of steps (i.e., sandboxes that run anything you like) with well-defined inputs and outputs.
+mflowgen allows you to programmatically define and parameterize a graph of steps (i.e., sandboxes that run anything you like) with well-defined inputs and outputs.
 Build system files (e.g., make, ninja) are then generated which shuttle files between steps before